EwanGreer/dotfiles/README.md

 - yazi
 - zoxide

-## Also recommended by not requried
+## Also recommended but not required

 - cmatrix
 - cowsay